 - Apply privacy masking or blocking of all sensitive customer data through the iOS SDK

 - Due to the way JSON messages are captured and transmitted, force a submission of all queued messages before you allow users of your mobile native application to open a web view.
-If this step is not done, hits can appear to be out of order during replay in IBM Tealeaf.
+If this step is not done, hits can appear to be out of order during replay in Acoustic Tealeaf.

 Tealeaf iOS SDK Tutorials

 - Getting started with the Acoustic Tealeaf SDK for iOS using Objective C